git-pull/website/code_explorer/django-vs-flask.rst

 python.
 Unlike with django, which controls initialization, a Flask project controls the minutiae the initialization process.

+In this situation, I'll wrap it in a function.

 Start Flask web server
 """"""""""""""""""""""